Mehran Moeini Jam

 Teaching

-Theory of Automata and Formal Languages
+Instructor, Theory of Automata and Formal Languages (Undergraduate Course)

 Commitment to an Inclusive Community

-Through my years as a graduate student and subsequently as an early-career instructor, my interaction with the student community has been notably extensive, primarily facilitated by my involvement in numerous courses and my role as the head of the student association.
+Through my years as a graduate student and subsequently as an early-career instructor, my interaction with the student community has been notably extensive.
+This was primarily facilitated through involvement in numerous courses and my role as head of the student union while pursuing my master’s degree.
 It has gradually deepened my understanding of the vital importance of an all-inclusive environment, where everyone feels supported and valued.
-I firmly believe in creating a learning environment where every student, especially the younger generation grappling with self-doubts, feels accepted and part of the community.

 Extracurricular